Quotient gradings and the intrinsic fundamental group: Introduction

-We call these gradings \textit{twisted gradings}.
-It should be pointed out that the twisted group algebras $\C^{\alpha_1}G$ and $\C^{\alpha_2}G$ are graded isomorphic if and only if the 2-cocycles $\alpha_1$ and $\alpha_2$ are cohomologically-equivalent (see \cite[Proposition 2.4(1)]{GS16}).
-Graded-equivalence of these twisted $G$-gradings is given in \cite[Proposition 2.4(2)]{GS16} in terms of Aut$(G)$-orbits in $H^2(G,\C^*)$.
-Twisted grading classes by finite groups are maximal with respect to the partial order $``\leq"$ on connected gradings of finite-dimensional algebras (see \cite[Proposition 2.31]{EK13}).
+We call these gradings \textit{twisted group algebra} [TGA] gradings.
+It should be pointed out that the TGA gradings $\C^{\alpha_1}G$ and $\C^{\alpha_2}G$ are graded isomorphic if and only if the 2-cocycles $\alpha_1$ and $\alpha_2$ are cohomologically-equivalent (see e.g. \cite{EK13} and also \cite[Proposition 2.4(1)]{GS16}).
+Graded-equivalence of these TGA gradings is given in \cite[Proposition 2.4(2)]{GS16} (see also \cite{EK13}) in terms of Aut$(G)$-orbits in $H^2(G,\C^*)$.
+TGA grading classes by finite groups are maximal with respect to the partial order $``\leq"$ on connected gradings of finite-dimensional algebras (see \cite[Proposition 2.31]{EK13}).

-Inductions of twisted gradings, described in the above subsections, are \textit{simply-graded}, i.e. they admit no proper graded ideals (see Definition~\ref{def:simplygraded}).
+Inductions of TGA gradings, described in the above subsections, are \textit{simply-graded}, i.e. they admit no proper graded ideals (see Definition~\ref{def:simplygraded}).
 Furthermore, by a generalized Maschke's theorem \cite[Theorem 4.4]{P89}, complex twisted group algebras of finite groups are semisimple, and in turn, so are direct sums of inductions of such twisted group algebras.
-Conversely, any $\Gamma$-grading of a complex semisimple algebra $\mathcal{A}$ is obtained from twisted gradings by direct sums and inductions (see \S\ref{gsa}).
+Conversely, any $\Gamma$-grading of a complex semisimple algebra $\mathcal{A}$ is obtained from TGA gradings by direct sums and inductions \cite{BSZ,MR1941224,MR2488221} (see also \S\ref{gsa}).
 In other words, there exist elements $x_i\in \N [\Gamma]$, subgroups $G_i<\Gamma$ and 2-cocycles $\alpha_i\in Z^2(G_i,\C^*)$ such that $[x_i(\C^{\alpha_i}G_i)]$ are the simply-graded summands of $[\mathcal{G}_{\mathcal{A}}]$, that is

 Direct summations, as well as inductions, commute with quotient morphisms as follows.
 For any $x=\sum n_{\gamma} \gamma \in \N [\Gamma]$ and any normal subgroup $N\lhd \Gamma$ write $\bar{x}:=\sum n_{\gamma} \gamma N\in \N [\Gamma/N].$ Then